The pandemic caused more than just a momentary toilet paper shortage!

 What does this mean for McHugh and Eastwood customers?

-- Generally, we are seeing that rates have increased, and on a month-to-month basis, these rates have been quite volatile.
+- Generally, we are seeing that freight forwarding rates have increased, especially for ocean freight.
+On a month-to-month basis, these rates have been quite volatile.

 - Guaranteed/priority options have now been established within the global market.
 This means you can pay higher rates to secure empty equipment and space.